 Team

-Not sure who to pitch?
+Want to submit a news tip?
 Fill out this form.

 Dee J. Hall, Editor-in-Chief

-Dee J. Hall has been Floodlight’s editor-in-chief since November 2023.
-Dee is the former managing editor of Wisconsin Watch, a nonprofit investigative news outlet based in Madison and Milwaukee that she co-founded with her husband, Andy, in 2009.
+Before joining Floodlight, Dee was the managing editor of Wisconsin Watch, a nonprofit investigative news outlet based in Madison and Milwaukee that she co-founded with her husband, Andy.
 Wisconsin Watch, formerly the Wisconsin Center for Investigative Journalism, was one of the first nonprofit state-based newsrooms in the United States.

 In her more than 40 years in journalism, Dee has won more than three dozen state, regional and national awards for her reporting.
 During her eight years as Wisconsin Watch's managing editor, Dee edited and reported more than 70 award-winning projects.
 Dee previously reported for the Wisconsin State Journal and the Arizona Republic.